LEGACY ROOMS

 A HISTORY OF FAITHFULNESS

-Our founding Church Historian, Nellie Fried, is quoted as saying, “It is always risky to name people who gave of their time and talents when there were so many involved, but some of the members went the 'second mile.'"
+Our founding Church Historian, Nellie Fried, once said, “It is always risky to name people who gave of their time and talents when there were so many involved, but some of the members went the 'second mile.'"
 From dedicated pastors, to courageous missionaries, to diligent leaders, the rooms in our building are named in their honor.
 You can read their stories below.

 Pastor Russell & Pat Segner